 But how would this affect England?
-And how would England be affected by a union of the British North American colonies under one federal government?
+And how would England be afso great or so readily recognized by mankind at large as that of spreadfected by a union of the British North American colonies under one federal government?
 Before this question can be answered, he who prepares to answer it must consider what interest England has in her colonies, and for what purpose she holds them.
 Does she hold them for profit, or for glory, or for power; or does she hold them in order that she may carry out the duty which has devolved upon her of extending civilization, freedom, and well-being through the new uprising nations of the world?
 Does she hold them, in fact, for her own benefit, or does she hold them for theirs?
-I know nothing of the ethics of the Colonial Office, and not much perhaps of those of the House of Commons; but looking at what Great Britain has hitherto done in the way of colonization.
-I cannot but think that the national ambition looks to the welfare of the colonists, and not to home aggrandizement.
+I know nothing of the ethics of the Colonial Office, and not much perhaps of those of the House of Commons; but looking at what Great Britain has hitherto done in the way of colonization, I cannot but think that the national ambition looks to the welfare of the colonists, and not to home aggrandizement.
 That the two may run together is most probable.
-Indeed, there can be no glory to a people so great or so readily recognized by mankind at large as that of spreading civilization from east to west and from north to south.
-But the one object should be the prosperity of the colonists, and not profit, nor glory, nor even power, to the parent country.
+Indeed, there can be no glory to a people ing civilization from east to west and from north to south.
+But the one object should be the prosperity of the colonists, and not profit, nor glory,